This delivery truck is empty.

 Shop a la carte or select one of our unique subscriptions.
 In our online market, we offer the largest selection of local food in the Greater Philadelphia region (including fresh produce, meats, cheeses and other dairy products, baked goods, pantry items and prepared foods, and home and beauty products)—plus fully customizable farm share boxes.

-We choose our food and farmers based on standards created and valued by our members.
-These standards do not always fit the various certifications available today, but are assessed by the quality of produce, health and safety of the worker, product and environment.
+We choose our market vendors by evaluating the quality of their products, the health and safety of their workers, and the farms’ or companies’ environmental impact.
 For the majority of the year our food is sourced within a 150-mile radius of Philadelphia.
-During the drought of winter, we source elsewhere, but our high standards of production never change.
-It never includes GMOs.
-Some grow organically, but uncertified, and some are pursuing Certified Naturally Grown (a less costly alternative to USDA Organic).
+During the drought of winter we source elsewhere, but our high standards of production never change.
+Whenever we can’t source locally, we choose items that have the most direct path to us, and we never introduce non-local items that will compete with products from our local farmers.
+Some of our farmers grow organically but are uncertified, some use Integrated Pest Management (IPM) growing methods, and some are pursuing Certified Naturally Grown status (a less costly alternative to USDA Organic).

 Support local farmers & producers.

 We work with a diverse group of farmers and producers to navigate the challenges faced by producing outside of the mainstream commodity food system.
 We coordinate the transportation of food from the farms to our warehouse, collaborate closely with growers to reduce crop overlap, and help finance crucial investments that increase production yields and overall farm efficiency.
 (Read more about our collaboration with farmers here.)